Institute on Memory and Human Rights

 The Institute on Memory and Human Rights explores the role of memorials in reckoning with racial inequality and state violence, and how individual and collective memory shapes public narratives of past and present injustices.

-The cohort then traveled together to Montgomery, Alabama for a four-day travel seminar to visit The National Memorial to Peace and Justice, the nation’s first national memorial dedicated to the legacy of enslaved black people and people terrorized by lynching and The Legacy Museum: From Enslavement to Mass Incarceration, which explores history of racial inequality in America.
+The cohort then traveled together to Montgomery, Alabama for a four-day travel seminar to visit the National Memorial to Peace and Justice—the nation’s first national memorial dedicated to the legacy of enslaved black people and people terrorized by lynching—and The Legacy Museum: From Enslavement to Mass Incarceration, which explores history of racial inequality in America.
 Other highlights included the Edmund Pettus Bridge in Selma—the site of Bloody Sunday in 1965, where armed police attacked peaceful civil rights demonstrators—and the 16th Street Baptist Church in Birmingham, the target of a racially motivated bombing that killed four young girls in 1963, now designated as a national historic landmark.
 The Human Rights Lab partnered with Freedom Lifted to organize the travel seminar.